Elevate your next cookout, party or get together with this simple picnic cabbage salad! Healthy. Crunchy. Plus, it stays fresh for days!

 Red Cabbage Recipes

-So what’s the hype on red cabbage, also known as purple cabbage.
+So what’s the hype on red cabbage, also known as purple cabbage, and, boy, do I have some awesome recipes.
 Besides being budget friendly, it’s packed with nutrients:

 - It’s a good source of vitamin K.